ShellShoccar-jpn/kotoriotoko/README.en.md

   * Receive
   * Delete
   * List
-* Others
+* Other functions
-  * Gather tweets in bulk continuously (*it also supports multi-byte character contained tweets*, which is impossible by Streaming API )
+  * Gather tweets in bulk continuously (*it also supports multi-byte character contained tweets*, which is impossible by Streaming API)

 Moreover, Kotoriotoko has more the following two strong points.